• Skip to Content

 All ScM in Genetic Counseling students must attain proficiency in these competencies, in addition to the competencies required by the Accreditation Council for Genetic Counseling:

-1. Articulate the influences of social context and behavior on health when developing, evaluating and implementing solutions to pressing public health challenges in Baltimore, the United States, and around the globe.
+1. Articulate the influences of social context and behavior on health when developing, evaluating, and implementing solutions to pressing public health and genetic counseling challenges in the Baltimore/Washington region, the United States, and around the globe.

-2. Appreciate the interface between genetic counseling and public health and policy
+2. Appreciate the interface between genetic counseling and public health, policy, social, ethical, and legal issues.

-5. Provide genetic counseling to clients for a variety of different indications
+3. Provide genetic counseling and risk assessment to clients for a variety of different indications.

-8. Develop self-awareness and critical assessment of personal strengths/weaknesses that enhance/interfere with providing effective psychotherapy
+5. Develop self-awareness, counseling skills, and critical assessment of personal strengths/weaknesses that enhance/interfere with providing effective psychotherapeutic genetic counseling.

 Johns Hopkins University